bsutherland/JuceOPLVSTi/readme.md

 Also, some [much more detailed notes](http://midibox.org/forums/topic/18625-opl3-percussion-mode-map/) on percussion mode based on experimentation with real hardware!

 ## How did you create the instrument programs? ##

 To figure out the parameters used by the original games, I just added a printf to the DOSBox OPL emulator, compiled DOSBox, ran the games, and captured their output as raw register writes with timestamps.

 I hacked together a Python script which parses the raw output, identifying unique instruments and outputting the parameter values.

-## How did you do this? ##
+## How did you create this? ##

-The emulation (ie, the hard part!) is taken straight from the excellent DOSBox and ZDoom projects.
+The emulation (ie, the hard part!) is taken straight from the excellent DOSBox project.
 I also used a function from libgamemusic by Adam Nielsen for converting frequencies from Hertz into the "FNUM" values used by the OPL.

 The VST was written using Juce, a cross-platform C++ library inspired by the Java JDK.
 Among other things, Juce provides a GUI for generating boilerplate for audio plugins.